O’Rourke polling in third place in native Texas on eve of Houston debate

 At least 14 states are expected to vote on next year’s Super Tuesday, which will be held on March 3.
 But the two biggest prizes that day will be California and Texas, where the state’s 228 delegates will be awarded proportionally.

 Looking ahead to the 2020 general election, the Quinnipiac poll indicates the president slightly underwater, with a 45-50 percent approval rating among all registered voters in Texas.
-Forty-eight percent of those questioned say they would definitely not vote for Trump in 2020 if he’s the GOP nominee, with 35 percent saying they’ll definitely vote for the president.
+Forty-eight percent of those questioned say they would definitely not vote for Trump in 2020, with 35 percent saying they’ll definitely vote for the president.

 No Democratic presidential nominee has carried Texas in a general election since Jimmy Carter in 1976.